Btibert3/pypeds/README.md

 Most notably, once importing the `datasets` module, `pypeds` attempts to provide simple access to core education-related datasets.
 For example:

 - `wiche`  for data, and projections, of high school graduates in the US by state.
-- `scorecard_merged` datasets related to the National Scorecard.
 - In addition to above, there are other datasets to help with mapping code and geographies for easier reporting and visualization.

 For example, let's play around with the WICHE projections below.